ryansolid/solid-hackernews-app/README.md

 # Solid Hacker News App

+This is an older webcomponent demo.
+If you want to see the latest Solid Hackernews look [here](https://github.com/solidjs/solid-hackernews)

 Demo app based on [NX-JS Hacker News Example](https://github.com/nx-js/hackernews-example).
 Use Solid Element and WebComponent Router with Solid.

 You can view it [here](http://ryansolid.github.io/solid-hackernews-app).